 Freeform is a much different feature, one that gives you a big digital canvas and lets you (as well as whoever you invite to collaborate) fill it with text, doodles, videos, music, links and more.
 Apple plans to roll out Freeform later this year, and when it arrives you should be able to invite collaborators to work on a project from Messages or Facetime.

-We still have a few more months to go before macOS Ventura is officially released, but based on my time with beta versions I believe this is a smart upgrade that will make your Mac a more capable machine.
+After spending months using pre-release versions of macOS Ventura I believe this is a smart upgrade that will make your Mac a more capable machine.

 Many of the marquee new features seem a bit superfluous, but even if you don’t need something like Continuity Camera or Stage Manager, they work well and are nice to have.
 The upgrades to FaceTime, Messages, Spotlight and Mail are great, making them more effective and giving you more fine-tuned control over how you use them.
 And while we haven’t yet had much opportunity to put Passkeys and Freeform through their paces, they each promise exciting new functionality for your Mac.